s-coffey/Intro_to_research/README.md

-# Intro_to_research
+## Introduction to research

+15th October 2024
+S. Coffey

-Contains files for those starting out in research, especially focused on cardiology
+This document is to provide some starting points for those beginning in clinical research, particularly focused on cardiology.